Mewgrammer/BlazingComponents/Authentication/Readme.md

 ### BasicAuthenticationHandler
 The BasicAuthenticationHandler receives a instance of IUserService via Dependency Injection.

+# License

+BlazingComponents is licensed under [MIT license](http://www.opensource.org/licenses/mit-license.php)

 # Credits

 Components are styled using the awesome [Bootstrap 4](https://getbootstrap.com/docs/4.0/getting-started/introduction/) Library

 BlazingComponents.Authentication uses [Bcrypt.Net-Core](https://github.com/neoKushan/BCrypt.Net-Core) to secure Passwords

-# License

-BlazingComponents is licensed under [MIT license](http://www.opensource.org/licenses/mit-license.php)

 If you find any problems/bugs or bad practices feel free to open a issue.

+This Project was created at Reutlingen University (Hochschule Reutlingen), Faculty Informatics - Medien & Kommunikationsinformatik in the lecture "MKI Projekt: Cloud-in-a-Box"
+Special thanks to Prof. Dr. Hertkorn for his support and making this project possible.